- Small-group Swan Valley food and wine tour from Perth

 - Small-group tour limited to 16 people ensures a more personalized experience

 Start your morning off by tasting exotic coffee blends from around the world at Yahava Koffee Works.
 Sample chocolate-coated coffee beans and take a behind-the-scenes look at the coffee-roasting process.
-Next, visit the House of Honey where you can chat with the bee keepers and sample this season’s finest.
+Visit the Windarra Honey where you can chat with the bee keepers and sample this season’s finest.

-The morning wouldn't be complete without a visit to Oggie's Ice-cream Cafe and English Sweet Shop to taste a range of delicious ice-cream flavors.
+Visit Oggie's Ice-cream Cafe and English Sweet Shop to taste a range of delicious ice-cream flavors.
 Wash everything down with a visit to Windy Creek Estate.
-Here, you'll sample award-winning premium and fortified wines accompanied by West Australian cheeses and a range of homemade jams and chutneys.
+Here, sample award-winning premium and fortified wines accompanied by West Australian cheeses and a range of homemade jams and chutneys.